Front & York

-Front & York is a full-block residential building at 85 Jay Street in the DUMBO neighborhood of Brooklyn.
+Front & York is a full-block residential building at 85 Jay Street in the Dumbo neighborhood of Brooklyn in New York City.
 CIM Group and LIVWRK developed the building, and Morris Adjmi Architects designed it.

 History and development

 CIM Group, Kushner Companies, and LIVWRK purchased the site in December 2016 for $345 million.
 The site was one of several in Brooklyn purchased from Jehovah's Witnesses by Kushner Companies and a set of partner companies.
 When purchased, the parcel was being used as a parking lot.
 At the time of the transaction, CIM had a 95% stake in the project, with LIVWRK and Kushner owning a combined 5%.

 CIM Group purchased Kushner Companies' stake in 2018.
-JPMorgan provided the developers a $131.2 million construction loan in May of 2020.
+JPMorgan provided the developers a $131.2 million construction loan in May 2020.
 The building topped out in July 2020, and window installation had begun as of October.

 Design

 Morris Adjmi Architects, the firm that designed Front & York, is known for re-purposing existing buildings, especially industrial structures, and for producing designs that draw inspiration from pre-existing, local architectural context.